BisratJ/zero_day/README.md

 # zero_day
-Setting up git on local machine
+Setting up git on local machine, This file is mandatory/